Sean-Dickey-thycotic-com/ssi-docs/ibm/qradar/dashboard/accessing-ss-events.md

 1. Click on the __Add__ button.

-1. Add log source popup will be displayed.
+1. Add the log source in the popup window displayed:

    * Enter the Name